Cross-Service Patterns

 Why it matters

-An agent following the llms.txt spec will attempt to fetch `llms-full.txt` as a comprehensive context source.
+An agent following the llms.txt spec or probing the conventional `llms-full.txt` location may attempt to fetch it as a comprehensive context source.
 A 404 is a silent dead end — the agent doesn't know what it missed.
-This is worse than not referencing the file at all, because it creates a false expectation.
+Where the file is explicitly referenced from `llms.txt` (as in Stripe), this is worse than not referencing it at all, because it creates a false expectation.

 What good looks like